 Yes, you could do a video call but you probably would be interrupting them which would not go over so well.
-Save that for a followup if they have questions.
+Save that for a follow-up if they have questions.

-2. Post how-to video on YouTube
+2. Post a how-to video on YouTube

 A good way to market your business to a wider reach of people who don’t know already you is on YouTube.

 YouTube is really the how-to social network.
-Can’t find how to setup your new printer?
+Can’t find how to set up your new printer?
 Check YouTube.
 Want to learn how to paint a guppy?
 There’s a YouTube video for that right here.

-If you have customers that need to know how to do something - chlorinate their pool, change the time on their range, get rid of split ends, wrap the perfect gift for a holiday, whatever - YouTube would be a good place to share those videos.
+If you have customers who need to know how to do something - chlorinate their pool, change the time on their range, get rid of split ends, wrap the perfect gift for a holiday, whatever - YouTube would be a good place to share those videos.

-Once made, you can promote those videos on your other social media sites, share them in emails, embed them on your own website, and use to build a library of top ten questions with useful answers.
+Once made, you can promote those videos on your other social media sites, share them in emails, embed them on your own website, and use them to build a library of top ten questions with useful answers.

 How do you learn what your viewers want to know how to do with your products?